Buck Rogers in the 25th Century (TV series): Series

 The opening title sequence for the series included stock footage from the Apollo 4 and Apollo 6 launches.

 The series had an overall budget of $800,000 per hour of air time, according to Starlog issue #32 (March 1980).
 Former actor Jock Gaynor served as producer for 20 episodes.
 Although reasonably popular with viewers, the first season failed to receive much critical acclaim.
 One vocal critic of the series was Gerard himself, who pushed for more serious storytelling and often clashed with the producers and the network (NBC) over the show's tone and handling.
-He often arbitrarily refused to perform some of the more comical lines in the scripts he was given, complaining that Buck was just a "wise-ass" who was making one joke after another, and often rewrote scripts himself to place more emphasis on his own character at the expense of others (for example, in the episode "Escape From Wedded Bliss", the script originally called for Buck to be rescued from the Draconians at the end by Wilma, but Gerard vetoed the idea).
+He often arbitrarily refused to perform some of the more comical lines in the scripts he was given, complaining that Buck was just a "wise-ass" who was making one joke after another, and he often rewrote scripts himself to place more emphasis on his own character at the expense of others (for example, in the episode "Escape From Wedded Bliss", the script originally called for Buck to be rescued from the Draconians at the end by Wilma, but Gerard vetoed the idea).

 Unhappy with the show's direction, Gerard became increasingly difficult to work with, which led to tensions on set.
 A meeting between writers/script editors Anne Collins and Alan Brennert and him went badly, and they quit the show midway through the first season.
 Gerard himself was threatened with legal action by the network if he continued to cause problems and hinder the production.
 In the November 1980 issue of Starlog, Gerard even said he had hoped the series would not be picked up for a second season because he had no wish to go through another season like the first one.

 Second season

-Production of the second season was delayed by several months due to an actors' strike.
+Production of the second season was delayed by several months due to the 1980 actors strike.
 When production resumed in the fall of 1980, the series had a new set of producers (headed by John Mantley, who had primarily worked on television Westerns) and the format of the series was changed.
 Instead of defending the Earth from external threats, Buck, Wilma, and Twiki were now a part of a crew aboard an Earth spaceship called the Searcher on a mission to seek out the lost "tribes" of humanity who had scattered in the five centuries since Earth's 20th-century nuclear war, a theme present in Glen A. Larson's previous science-fiction television series, Battlestar Galactica.

 Another notable change in the second season was the disappearance of many of the regular characters of the first season, such as Dr. Huer, Dr. Theopolis, Princess Ardala, and Kane.
 However, several new characters were added: